jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 Creating a new potential in C or FORTRAN
 ----------------------------------------

-In this example we will create a new potential function to use with |pyretis| in C or FORTRAN.
+In this example, we will create a new potential function to use with |pyretis| in C or FORTRAN.

 As discussed in the